IF VLOOKUP Formula in Excel (Table of Contents)

 Example #1 – Using the IF Function with Vlookup

 Below is an example of using the “IF” function with Vlookup.
 The lookup value is compared with an integer value.
-Where the list of items and their quantity is given.
-From the given list need to find whether the specified product is in stock or not.
+Where the list of items and their quantity is given, from the given list need to find whether the specified product is in stock or not.

-Select the Item and paste it in a cell for which we want to check whether the item is in stock or not.
+Please select the Item and paste it in a cell for which we want to check whether the item is in stock or not.

 Select the cell F2 where you want the get the final result and apply the formula IF VLOOKUP.